Value-added tax (VAT)

 The 12% VAT paid in the acquisition of goods and services utilised for the production or rendering of services levied at 0% VAT is not creditable.
 Therefore, it will be considered as part of the cost.

 Companies appointed as 'special taxpayers' are required to withhold 30% and 70% of VAT paid on the purchase of goods and services, respectively.
 On purchases made to professionals, 100% VAT must be withheld.
 When the transaction is carried out between two ‘special taxpayers’, VAT withholding rates are reduced to 10% (goods) and 20% (services).
+The tax administration will appoint the taxpayers that must act as VAT withholding agents through a Resolution.

 For importation of services, 12% VAT must be self-assessed and withheld at 100% by the local entity.
 This VAT is creditable.